Franco Ascani

 Prof. Franco B. Ascani (born 15 March 1943) is an Italian businessman and sports manager.
-He is the current President of the FICTS (Federation Internationale Cinema Television Sportifs), President of the UESpT – Union Européenne Sport pour Tous and Director of the Master in Sport Management, Marketing & Society program at the University of Milano-Bicocca.
+He is the current president of the FICTS (Federation Internationale Cinema Television Sportifs), President of Advisory Board of the Management of Sport and of Sports Events (MASPES) at the University of Milano-Bicocca.

-He is a Member (the only Italian) of the Culture and Olympic Heritage Commission.
+He is a member (the only Italian) of the Culture and Olympic Heritage Commission.